EdwinVW/dapr-workshop/README.md

 - Docker for desktop ([download](https://www.docker.com/products/docker-desktop))
 - [Install the Dapr CLI](https://docs.dapr.io/getting-started/install-dapr-cli/) and [initialize Dapr locally](https://docs.dapr.io/getting-started/install-dapr-selfhost/)

-As stated, you can do the assignments using .NET or Java.
+As stated, you can do the assignments using .NET, Java or Python.
 Each technology stack has its own prerequisites:

 For the .NET assignments: